walshbr/data-for-the-rest-of-us/pages/week-10-identification.md

 ## Plan

 * Scrum presentations
+    * Three minutes max for each group on…
+        * what you have done
+        * what is next
+        * what you need from someone else (your group members, me)
 * Work time for identification of your shared data project and to develop a plan for how the work will go.
 * Brandon available for check-in's and questions